Why You Need Data Driven Decision Making

 Metrics (That Matter)

-While we have focused to this point on the importance of data and metrics, also keep in mind that it’s not just any metrics that matter; you must be judicious in which data you focus on and how you expect your employees to use it.
+While we have focused on the importance of data and metrics, keep in mind that it’s not just any metrics that matter; you must be judicious in which data you focus on and how you expect your employees to use it.

 As Jerry Z. Muller noted in his book, The Tyranny of Metrics: “Trying to force people to conform their work to pre-established numerical goals tends to stifle innovation and creativity—-valuable qualities in most settings.
 And it almost inevitably leads to a valuation of short-term goals over long-term purposes.”